 – Other mental or emotional angst, such as symptoms of anxiety and/or depression

-One of the biggest challenges to treating teen substance abuse is people agreeing that 1) there is a problem, and 2) they’re willing to get help in order to address it.
+One of the biggest challenges to treating teen substance abuse is people agreeing that: 1) there is a problem; 2) they’re willing to get help in order to address it.
 This can often involve a battle, because people who abuse substances tend to argue that they have it under control.
 However, once they agree to seek treatment, there are a number of powerful resources available to help overcome their addiction to the substance and gain back control of living their lives.

 Sobriety is often a necessary life-long commitment for someone undergoing substance abuse treatment, and this can be an incredibly daunting, challenging idea.
-This is one reason why the most effective and lasting recoveries are with people who don’t try to do it alone, but with the help of a therapist and/or residential treatment staff.
+This is one reason why the most effective and lasting recoveries are with people who don’t try to do it alone, but who utilize the help of a therapist and/or residential treatment staff.
 A therapist can offer a person physical and mental support as they begin to withdrawal from the substance, understanding as to what they’re experiencing, and provide insight in examining what the underlying stressful issues are and how they can more healthily and successfully be addressed.
 Once people begin to feel safe and supported in looking at those underlying emotional issues, they can feel a renewed sense of hope that change and improvement is actually possible.